Skip to content

 Connect an External Service

 OLAV can connect to any external service that provides a REST API.
-Once connected, you can query it forever using natural language.
+Once connected, you can query it using natural language or generate automation scripts for it.

 Feature Claims